-National Healthcare Decisions Day – April 16
+National Healthcare Decisions Day on April 16, 2020

 St. Simons Island attorney, Debbie Britt, focuses her practice on estate planning and elder law.
 We reached out to her for her expert input on the best way to plan ahead and put our healthcare decisions in writing.
 In these uncertain times of worldwide pandemic, these decisions are especially important.